-In order to file a successful nursing home abuse claim, you’ll need to be able to prove your loved one suffered as the result of another’s actions or inactions.
-Having a nursing home abuse attorney at your side will give your loved one the best chance of recovering maximum compensation.
+To file a successful nursing home abuse claim, you’ll need to be able to prove your loved one suffered as the result of another’s actions or inactions.
+Having an elder abuse attorney at your side will give your loved one the best chance of recovering maximum compensation.
 Thomas Law Offices has years of experience helping seniors get the justice they deserve.
-To start your loved one’s case, get in touch with us for an obligation-free consultation.
+To start your loved one’s case, get in touch with our law firm for an obligation-free consultation.

-When you place a loved one in a nursing home, you may not be aware of the prevalence of elder abuse and neglect.
+When you place a loved one in a nursing home, you may not be aware of elder abuse and neglect prevalence.
 You may benefit from understanding more about abuse in long-term care facilities.
 Let’s start with how often it occurs.

-Currently in the United States, nearly 15 percent of the population consists of people who are 65 years of age or older.
+In the United States, nearly 15 percent of the population consists of people who are 65 years of age or older.
 By 2050, however, the National Center on Elder Abuse (NCEA) predicts that percentage will double to more than 80 million individuals.
-18 million of those people will be aged 85 and over.
-Because of this, it will be crucial to have long-term care facilities that are trained and prepared to house a high number of residents.
+Eighteen million of those people will be aged 85 and over.
+Thus, it will be crucial to have long-term care facilities trained and prepared to house a high number of residents.

-While there are many current nursing homes that treat their residents with the dignity and respect they deserve, there are also a significant number that abuse their residents.
-While statistics are hard to gather because most abuse cases are not reported to authorities, it is estimated that as many as five million seniors are abused annually, and nearly 25 percent of nursing home residents have experienced one instance of physical abuse in their facility.
+While many current nursing homes treat their residents with the dignity and respect they deserve, a significant number abuses their residents.
+While statistics are hard to gather because most nursing home abuse cases are not reported to authorities, it is estimated that as many as five million seniors are abused annually.
+Nearly 25 percent of nursing home residents have experienced one instance of physical abuse in their facility.

-There are certain individuals who are more at risk of being abused in their nursing home.
+Certain individuals are more at risk of being abused in their nursing home.
 Many of those people suffer from cognitive impairments like dementia.
 Anyone who experiences little social interaction is also at risk.
 Isolation is dangerous because employees may exploit that factor when they know the senior isn’t likely to tell anyone what’s going on or may not have anyone to talk to.
 There is also a link between lower socioeconomic status and elder abuse.

 Rights of Nursing Home Residents in Illinois